 The process didn’t go smoothly or quickly.
 At one point New York Times architecture writer Paul Goldberger declared that the signs were so confusing one almost wished that they weren’t there at all.
 Legend has it that Helvetica came in and vanquished the competition.
 Paul Shaw shows that it didn’t happen that way—that, in fact, for various reasons (expense, the limitations of the transit authority sign shop), the typeface overhaul of the 1960s began not with Helvetica but with its forebear, Standard (aka Akzidenz Grotesk).
 It wasn’t until the 1980s and 1990s that Helvetica became ubiquitous.
 Shaw describes the slow typographic changeover (supplementing his text with more than 250 images—photographs, sketches, type samples, and documents).
 He places this signage evolution in the context of the history of the New York City subway system, of 1960s transportation signage, of Unimark International, and of Helvetica itself.

 Paul Shaw, an award-winning graphic designer, typographer, and calligrapher in New York City, teaches at Parsons School of Design and the School of Visual Arts.
-He is the coauthor of Blackletter: Type and National Identity and writes about letter design in the blog Blue Pencil.
+The designer or codesigner of eighteen typefaces, he is the coauthor of Blackletter: Type and National Identity and the author of Helvetica and the New York City Subway System (MIT Press).
+He writes about letter design in the blog Blue Pencil.

 “[D]esign projects are rarely tidy; they’re much likelier to be muddled, chaotic, and to be determined by flukes, gaffes and compromises as much as forethought.
 It’s always refreshing to come across an unexpurgated account of the messy reality, and the American design historian Paul Shaw has produced a particularly thoughtful and engaging example in his new book, Helvetica and the New York City Subway System.” —Alice Rawsthorn, The New York Times